 Runs asynchronous operations (subscriptions, monitored items) on the client object handle for ms milliseconds.
-If ms is omitted, that duration defaults to one millisecond.
+If ms is omitted, that duration defaults to zero.
+Normally, this operation is carried out by the Tcl event loop.
+Still, this command can be used to test if the client object is in the connected state.

-opcua sc2str code
+opcua sc2str ?-short? code

 Translates the numeric status code code to an error message string.
+A single word error string such as BadTimeout is produced when the -short option is specified.